Dubai: Burglars break into villa while family is on holiday, steal 'valuables worth Dh180,000'

 Police are now investigating the burglary and looking for two robbers who broke into Irene and Andre's villa and ransacked through their belongings on Sunday (March 9) between 8pm and 9.15pm.

-Recounting the incident recorded on their CCTV, Irene told Khaleej Times that although she was away, her son Aaron, who lives in Jumeirah Golf Estate, visited the villa daily to feed their pet tortoise.
+Recounting the incident recorded on their CCTV, Irene told Khaleej Times that although she was away, her son Aaron, who lives nearby, visited the villa daily to feed their pet tortoise.
 On the afternoon of March 9 also, he stopped by to check if everything was in order following the weekend rains that hit the UAE.

 The 54-year-old Irish expat said, "When my son came by on Monday, he noticed that the front door was chained from the inside, which was impossible.
 He went to the back and saw that the door had been forcefully opened.
 Before entering the house, he called out loudly several times, made noises to ensure his presence was known.